Seasonal Rinks in Washington, Idaho and Oregon

 For nearly a quarter century, the Bellevue Downtown Ice Rink has provided an icy wonderland for residents and visitors to the Eastside.
 As you glide over 9,000 square feet of ice, the Bellevue Ice Rink may become your favorite winter tradition, because it offers a wide array of events throughout the season.

-Bellevue’s rink is open through Jan.
-9, and $16 gains you entry to the rink and a pair of rental skates.
 Tickets are for 75 minutes of skating time.
 Evening skating lessons are sometimes offered for free.
+Check the website for details for the 2023-2024 season.

 The Pacific Ice Rink in Everett is an open air rink overlooking the Port of Everett Marina.
 Adorned with holiday lights and with music playing overhead, the rink is sure to get you in the holiday mood.
-Open until Jan.
-31, $16 buys you 45 minutes of ice time and a pair of rental skates.
-The rink also offers skating lessons for individuals or groups up to three.
-Hot food and drinks are available.
+See the website for details for the 2023-2024 season.

-Near the salty waters of the Strait of Juan de Fuca is the Olympic Peninsula’s only outdoor covered ice skating rink.
+Near the salty waters of the Strait of Juan de Fuca is the Olympic Peninsula’s only outdoor covered ice skating rink, which typically from mid-November to early January.
 You can glide on the ice right in downtown Port Angeles, creating a memorable time in this quirky, artistic and historic waterfront.
-The ice rink, decorated with holiday colors and lights, is open from 9 a.m. to 9 p.m. seven days a week through Jan.
-3, giving you a chance to skate near the Salish Sea.
-The cost is $15 or $10 for kids under 12, including skate rentals.
+The ice rink itself decorated with holiday colors and lights, giving you a chance to skate near the Salish Sea.
+Check the website for the 2023-2024 schedule.